developerasun/myDocumentBox-tool/myCSS/readme.md

 }
 ```

-> inline property **ignores the height and width** even when they are set. inline-block recognizes the height and width unlike inline property.
+> Inline property **ignores the height and width** even when they are set. inline-block recognizes the height and width unlike inline property.

 ```css
 .myProps {